Virginia DUI Lawyer

 Mandatory Ignition Interlock for all DUI’s

-All persons charged with a DUI are be required to install ignition interlock for a minimum of six months in order to obtain a restricted license regardless of BAC level of the conviction.
+All persons charged with a DUI are required to install ignition interlock for a minimum of six months in order to obtain a restricted license regardless of BAC level of the conviction.